Mc-Zen/tidy/src/show-module.typ

 ///
 /// - module-doc (dictionary): Module documentation information as returned by
 ///           @@parse-module().
-/// - first-heading-level (integer): Level for the module heading.
+/// - first-heading-level (int): Level for the module heading.
 Function
 ///           names are created as second-level headings and the "Parameters"
 ///           heading is two levels below the first heading level.
 /// - show-module-name (boolean): Whether to output the name of the module at